-- Original Medicare and add a Medicare supplement plan (or "Medigap plan") without a separate Medicare prescription drug plan. - o Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may need to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the Part D late enrollment penalty. - Send us a completed disenrollment form or a written request to disenroll and include your reason for disenrollment, a signature, and the current date.
+- Original Medicare and add a Medicare supplement plan (or "Medigap plan") without a separate Medicare prescription drug plan. - Note: If you disenroll from a Medicare prescription drug plan and go 63 days or more in a row without creditable prescription drug coverage, you may need to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+See Chapter 1, Section 4 for more information about the Part D late enrollment penalty. - Send us a completed disenrollment form or a written request to disenroll and include your reason for disenrollment, a signature, and the current date.
 In order for us to process a disenrollment request, you must be eligible to disenroll.
-You can email your request to - ph-MedicareEnrollment@priorityhealth.com or mail it to 1231 E. Beltline NE, MS 1175, Grand Rapids, MI 49525.
-Contact Customer Service at 888.389.6648 if you need more information on how to do this. - You will not be disenrolled from PriorityMedicare Key until we receive a valid form or written request.
+You can email your request to PH-DSNPEnrollment@priorityhealth.com or mail it to 1231 E. Beltline NE, MS 1175, - mail it to 1231 E. Beltline NE, MS 1175, Grand Rapids, MI 49525.
+Contact Customer Service at 833.939.0983 if you need more information on how to do this. - You will not be disenrolled from PriorityMedicare D-SNP until we receive a valid form or written request.